mihazip/ffaddons/tab-snooze/README.md

 - **Manage Snoozed Tabs**: View all your snoozed tabs in one place
 - **Notifications**: Get notified when tabs are snoozed and unsnoozed
 - **Persistent Storage**: Tabs will reopen even if the browser was closed
+- **Cross-Device Sync**: Snoozed tabs sync across devices via Firefox Sync (when signed in)
+- **Export/Import**: Backup and restore your snoozed tabs with JSON export/import

 ## Installation